kgunia/djangobackendtest_karol_gunia/README.md

     - email - it has to have @anulujkredyt.pl in it
     - permission level - either basic or high
     - password
 3. User authentication - login as the email.
 Do not worry about security aspects for now.
-Tip: feel free to follow generale guideliens for setting up basic authentication: https://docs.djangoproject.com/en/3.1/topics/auth/
+Tip: feel free to follow general guidelines for setting up basic authentication: https://docs.djangoproject.com/en/3.1/topics/auth/
 4. Ability to add customers, with the following details:
     - first and last name
     - telephopne - no more than 9 digits and no spaces